Jodenee/Voyager/docs/Reference/Embed.md

 ### SetTimestamp(customTimestamp)
 This method sets the embed's timestamp.
 Returns the [*Embed*](Embed.md) instance this method is being used on to allow chaining.

-???+ Info "Default Parameter Values"
+???+ info "Default Parameter Values"
     customTimestamp: `Datetime.now()`

 ***Parameters***